A topic from the subject of Advanced Chemistry in Chemistry.

 Quantum Mechanics

-Quantum mechanics is a branch of physics that describes the behaviour of matter at the atomic and subatomic levels.
+Quantum mechanics is a branch of physics that describes the behavior of matter at the atomic and subatomic levels.
 It provides mathematical models to explain the energy levels, bonding interactions, and other properties of atoms.

 Computational Chemistry